NeuroBio/Ballast-Visual-Novel-Engine/README.md

 Note: "conditional" choices reference save data (characters and/or inventory) for conditions.
+See the interfaces for single options conditions and cross option conditions below.

 ### Simple Beat
 Owns one set of text.
 Returns that and the next beat.
 There is no real logic here.